PowerShell/Community-Blog/Posts/2021/07/tfl-regkey.md

 The registry is critical to the operation of Windows - I learned that long ago (and got practice reinstalling Windows NT).
 Using the registry editor can be dangerous, so be careful!

-The registry is a set of hierarchical keys - a registry key can have zero, one, or more sub-key, and so on.
+The registry is a set of hierarchical keys - a registry key can have zero, or more sub-keys, and so on.
 Each key or sub-key can have zero or more value entries.
 Each value entry has a data type and a data value.
-Any registry key can have keys of any data type.
+Any registry key can have values of any data type.
 The registry allows you to create any key and to put pretty much any kind of data into a value entry.

 The registry is implemented in Windows as a set of registry hives.